ellexus/mistral_plugins/output/mistral_mysql/sql/readme.txt

 INSTRUCTIONS FOR USE
 Run " mysql -u root -p < create_multiple_tables.sql "
-Set up a CRON job to run "mysql --defaults-file=<path-to-password-file> -u mistral < end_of_day" at the end of each day.
+Set up a CRON job to run "mysql --defaults-file=<path-to-password-file> -u mistral multiple_mistral_log < end_of_day" at the end of each day.